clayne/hacktical-c/malloc1/README.md

 ```

 ### Alignment
 Before we dive into the first real implementation, alignment deserves a brief discussion.
 The short story is that the CPU requires data to be aligned to size multiples, meaning the start address is required to be a multiple of the size (up to `_Alignof(max_align_t)`).
-Since this is something we're going to do now and then, a macro is provided to simplify the process.
+Since this is something we're going to do now and then, `hc_align()` is provided to simplify the process.

 ```C
 #define hc_align(base, size) ({